-There are almost 67 km of routes through the 18 levels (stories) of mine, of which 24 km are open.
+There are almost 67 km of routes through the 18 levels (stories) of mine, of which 24 kilometers are open.
 The brine production per hour is a stunning 240 cubic meters.
 This is Austria's largest active salt mine, and it's been around a long, long time.

 The mine was first mentioned in documents in 1147 with mining was done by the Rein Monastery near Graz, but there is evidence that salt has been extracted from these mountains since about the 7th century BC.
 In any case, the next huge event happened during the second world war, when Nazis began stocking their looted art treasures in the caves of the salt mine, over 6500 of them, said to be worth upwards of 3.5 Billion Dollars.

 The Hallstatt-Dachstein alpine landscape makes up a UNESCO World Heritage Cultural Landscape.
 And this landscape contains an interesting secret.

 During the waning days of WWII, diehard Nazis discovered the Salzkammergut region; its Alpine remoteness was the perfect hideout.

 They built labor camps in nearby Ebensee to work on their secret missile program.
 Hope sprung eternal in the Salzkammergut.